Gavin-M8/startup/README.md

 ### Key features

-- Cooking quotes are displayed in the header.
+- Quotes are displayed in the header.
-- Users can log in to use application and view their saved recipes.
+- Users can log in to use application and view their saved recipes and other users' saved recipes.
-- In the account section, users can sign in to view their library of saved recipes.
 - In the ingredients section, users can select which ingredients they want to include in the recipe generator as well as add new ingredients to the ingredient library.
 - In the recipe generator section, users can generate recipes with the selected ingredients, edit the recipes, and save the recipes to their account's library.